 Tokio Marine Group performs plan-do-check-act (PDCA) management through our proprietary Green Assist environmental management system, which draws on ISO 14001, and engages in energy conservation and resource conservation activities.
 The head office of Tokio Marine & Nichido adopted an environmental management system based on the ISO 14001 environmental management system in fiscal 1999* and is working continuously to achieve environment-related targets.
 At Group companies in Japan and overseas, we are introducing our unique environmental management system through collaboration between Tokio Marine Holdings and Tokio Marine & Nichido and every year targets are set, including environmental issues.
 Active efforts are being made to achieve these targets.

-There were no major issues noted in internal auditing or external examination under ISO 14001 and no violations of environmental laws or other regulations among Group companies.
+There were no major issues noted in internal auditing or external examination under ISO 14001 and no major violations of environmental laws among Group companies.

 Environmental Issues and Initiatives

-In order to contribute to the alleviation of climate change, we are working to reduce environmental burden through full employee participation.
-In addition, we have achieved carbon neutral status for the fifth time in four consecutive years from fiscal 2013 to fiscal 2016 by planting mangrove trees that provide the benefit of CO2 absorption and fixation, and through the purchase of green power.
+In order to contribute to the alleviation of climate change, we are working to reduce the environmental footprint through full employee participation.
+In addition, we have achieved carbon neutral status for the sixth time in five consecutive years from fiscal 2013 to fiscal 2017 by planting mangrove trees that provide the benefit of CO2 absorption and fixation, and through the purchase of green power.

 In order to contribute to alleviation of and adaptation to climate change, preservation of biodiversity and creation of a resource-recycling society, we are striving to enhance employees’ environmental awareness, conserve energy and boost environmental performance in the buildings we own and reduce paper consumption, among other efforts.
 Further, we encourage eco-safe driving throughout the value chain, utilize recycled parts and support the acquisition of Eco Action 21 certification.

 Preservation of Biodiversity